 One of our favorite areas of the country is the High Atlas Mountains.
 Only 45 minutes’ drive from Marrakesh, the area boasts spectacular scenery that is best appreciated on foot.
 There are walks of all lengths available — which range from a few hours of rambling in the fertile and verdant foothills through to treks lasting several days.

-The latter allows you to stay in simple, remote lodges, where you can enjoy the warm hospitality of the local Berber people.
+The latter allows you to stay in simple, remote lodges, where you can enjoy the warm hospitality of the local Amazigh people.

 - Read our Grand Tour of Morocco trip idea or find out more about walking and trekking in the Atlas Mountains